 For an employer to see the benefit of increasing your salary, the performance review needs to demonstrate how the employee delivers above the expected value to the business.
 And that means above average or exceptional performance.

-When's a good time to ask for a pay rise?
+When's a good time to ask for a salary review?

 A performance review may be a good place to initiate a discussion for a higher salary or propose a salary review.
 According to our research employees working in finance and accounting are most likely to be successful if they make a case for a higher salary during their performance review (36%).
 Making a request at a business critical juncture can also be an effective strategy, with 28% of FDs and CFOs recommending the best time to ask is at the start of a major project or when taking on new responsibility.
 One-in-ten (11%) believe the best time to request higher remuneration is at the end of a major project.